½ cup raw oat groats (ground to powder in a coffee grinder)

 ½ cup cacao powder

-¼ cup raisins, (or so..) to taste
+¼ cup raisins (or to taste)

-1 pinch himalayan pink salt
+1 pinch of sea salt

-1 cup grated cacao butter
+1 cup cacao butter (grated)

 1 tablespoon cacao powder

-In the food processor blend all the main ingredients, again adjust to your taste.
+3. In the food processor, blend all the main ingredients and again adjust to your taste.
 Process for quite a while if you want it smooth.
 I kept resting the machine then going again.

-30 minutes later (as long as I could wait..)
-Mmmm, very much a mousse like torte rather than a cake but yum yum yummy.
+30 minutes later (as long as I could wait), Mmmm, very much a mousse like torte rather than a cake, but yum yum yummy.

-It was still a little squidgy in the pic so is back in the fridge now..
+It was still a little squidgy in the pic so is back in the fridge now.

 Click the button below to download the printable PDF.

-© 2009-2015 The Rawtarian.
+© 2009-2023 The Rawtarian.